kevit-ashish-chandpa/test-analytics-for-pr/README.md

 2. [Feature: PR Title 2(example)(27)(Author: AlexSim93)](https://github.com/AlexSim93/pull-request-analytics-action/pull/15)
 3. [Feature: PR Title 3(example)(25)(Author: AlexSim93)](https://github.com/AlexSim93/pull-request-analytics-action/pull/15)

+### Extended Metrics & Flags

+To give a fuller picture of how work flows through reviews, the report now includes the following additional metrics (also available in the `JSON_COLLECTION` output):

+- **Commits & files changed per PR** – the workload table now surfaces the average number of commits and files touched per author while the raw values are available under `commitCounts` and `changedFilesCounts`.
+- **Line delta tracking** – `linesAddedList` and `linesRemovedList` show per-PR additions/deletions so you can compute medians or percentiles beyond the aggregated `+additions/-deletions` column.
+- **Comments-to-lines ratio** – the PR quality table includes a `Comments per line changed` column based on the per-PR `commentsPerLineChangeRatio` data to highlight discussion-heavy changes.
+- **Review cycles** – each time a reviewer requests changes and the author pushes an update we count a new cycle; totals are displayed in the PR quality table and exposed via `reviewCycleCounts`.
+- **Stale vs. abandoned PRs** – PRs that stay open longer than `STALE_PR_DAYS_THRESHOLD` or close without merging increment `stalePullRequests`/`abandonedPullRequests` and show up in the workload table's *Stale / Abandoned PRs* column.
+- **Reviewer overload & pending counts** – `reviewsPending` aggregates open review requests per reviewer and the Code Review Engagement table highlights values that exceed `REVIEWER_MAX_PENDING_THRESHOLD` with ⚠️.
+- **Timeline checkpoints** – new `Time to assignment` and `Time to first update after change request` columns quantify the creation → assignment → review-request → rework timeline, while each PR entry now stores the corresponding timestamps (`assignmentTimestamp`, `reviewRequestTimestamp`, `firstUpdateAfterChangeRequestTimestamp`, `approvalTimestamp`, `mergeTimestamp`).
+- **Reverted PR flagging** – the reverted counter and the per-PR `revertedPrFlag` now detect both `revert-*` branches and labels named `revert`, making reverted work easier to audit.

 ## Getting started

 To integrate **pull-request-analytics-action** into your GitHub repository, use the following steps.
 The provided code is a template and can be adjusted to fit your specific requirements: